remithr/testDo/docs/index.md

 }

 - **2. Fetching received records.**<br/>
-This API will fetch all the records that are received by user from fisher, farmer, trader along with status of records.
+This API will fetch all the records that are received by user from fisher, farmer, trader along with status of records.<br/>
-Endpoint:cmxAPI/firebase/getReceivedRecordsByUser
+Endpoint:cmxAPI/firebase/getReceivedRecordsByUser<br/>
-Request Body Parameters:
+Request Body Parameters:<br/>

 	Parameter | Data type | Required
 	--------- |-----------|---------